marcusoftnet/marcusoftnet.github.io/_posts/2007-04-20-including-namespaces-in-new-vbnet.md

 blogger_orig_url: http://www.marcusoft.net/2007/04/including-namespaces-in-new-vbnet.html
 ---

 (UPDATE 2007-04-26 after reading this see
 <http://marcushammarberg.blogspot.com/2007/04/chose-your-battles.html>)

-When converting myself from C# to VB.NET i found one thing that annoyed me very much; when you create a new class in VB.NET the namespace is not included in the file.
+When converting myself from C# to VB.NET I found one thing that annoyed me very much; when you create a new class in VB.NET the namespace is not included in the file.

-After a long and hard search i found out that there is a bit of a cultural difference here that comes into play.
+After a long and hard search I found out that there is a bit of a cultural difference here that comes into play.
 On the project-file for VB.NET project you'll find a setting called Root Namespace.
 The text you write here gets pre-pended to all classes a compile-time.
 So if you